This post features a list of 19 so-called health foods that aren’t even healthy. This post contains affiliate links. Please read my disclosures.

 4. Instant Oatmeal

-Instant oatmeal is a breakfast of choice for millions of Americans.
-It’s easy to make, portable and tastes great.
-Plus we know that oatmeal is chocked full of soluble fiber, which is good for our digestive system and heart health.
-So yes, eating oatmeal is fine to do, but you need to beware of those pre-packaged oatmeals because they contain excess sugar.
+Instant oatmeal is a breakfast of choice for millions of Americans because it’s easy to make, portable, and tastes great.
+Plus, we know that oatmeal is chocked full of soluble fiber, which is good for the digestive system and heart health.

 5. Gatorade

-Instead of reaching for that energy drink after a long workout, drink lemon water and eat a banana to replenish your electrolytes.
-Or if you want a sweet beverage, try some coconut water instead.
-It contains 15 grams of sugar, but the sugar comes directly from the coconut fruit, not added sugar.
+Instead of reaching for an energy drink after a long workout, drink lemon water and eat a banana to replenish your electrolytes.
+Or, if you want a sweet beverage, try some coconut water or kombucha instead.
+Coconut water contains 15 grams of sugar, but the sugar comes directly from the coconut fruit, not added sugar.
+And kombucha contains a negligible amount of sugar.

 6. Margarine

-I admit, I ate margarine growing up.
-But when you dial into what margarine really is, you’ll be so disgusted that you’ll never touch the stuff again!
+I admit I ate margarine growing up.
+But when you dial into what margarine really is, you’ll never touch the stuff again!

 Margarine goes through a hydrogenation process that turns polyunsaturates (which are normally liquid at room temperature) into fats that are solid at room temperature.
-Sally Fallon, in her amazing book, Nourishing Traditions, details the process in which margarine (and shortening) is made.
+Sally Fallon, in her book Nourishing Traditions, details the process in which margarine (and shortening) is made.

 She says manufacturers begin with the cheapest oil they can find (soy, corn, cottonseed or canola), which are already rancid from the extraction process.
 Then she says the oils are mixed with tiny metal particles, usually nickel oxide.
 The oil, with nickel as its catalyst, is then subjected to hydrogen gas in a high-pressure, high-temperature reactor.
 Then manufacturers take emulsifiers and starch and squeeze them into the mixture to give margarine a better consistency.
 To finish off the process, the margarine is then bleached and dyed.
 Strong flavors are added into it to make it resemble butter.